yahoo/ctv-devicecommunication-tools/README.md

 The Yahoo!
 Connected TV Device Communication Tools repository provides miscellaneous tools and utilities for development on Yahoo!
 Connected TV's Device Communication platform.

 # Documentation

+You can find the Device Communication Java Library at https://github.com/yahoo/ctv-devicecommunication-java

 You can find Device Communication documentation at http://developer.yahoo.com/connectedtv/devicecommunication

 You can find more information about Yahoo!
-Connected TV at http://connectedtv.yahoo.com and more developer documentation http://developer.yahoo.com/connectedtv
+Connected TV at http://connectedtv.yahoo.com and more developer documentation at http://developer.yahoo.com/connectedtv

 # License
 The Yahoo!
-Connected TV Device Communication Java Library is licensed under the following BSD License.
+Connected TV Device Communication Tools repository is licensed under the following BSD License.

 Software License Agreement (BSD License)
 Copyright c 2012 Yahoo!
 Inc. All rights reserved.